Greg Bloedorn

-Greg Bloedorn (born November 15, 1972) was an American football offensive lineman for the Seattle Seahawks of the National Football League.
+Greg Bloedorn (born November 15, 1972) was an American professional football offensive lineman for the Seattle Seahawks of the National Football League.
 He was signed by the Seahawks in 1996.
 Bloedorn played college football at Cornell University.
 His professional career spanned three active roster seasons with the Seattle Seahawks: 1997 to 1999 until he was released in 2000.

 High school football

 Bloedorn was born in Elmhurst, Illinois.
 He attended high school at Glenbard South in Glen Ellyn, Illinois.
 Bloedorn played football and basketball in high school.
 He graduated in 1991.